NLxAROSA/nlxarosa.github.io/_posts/2024-09-05-the-road-ahead.md

 * Building fast applications using [Valkey](https://valkey.io/).

 ### Zoom APIs and SDKs
 Zoom has a lot of cool features for developers that want to do more with Zoom products and features.
-Meeting SDK, Video SDK, APIs and much more.
-This goes way beyond just meetings and I'll show how.
+[Meeting SDK](https://developers.zoom.us/docs/meeting-sdk/), [Video SDK](https://developers.zoom.us/docs/video-sdk/), [APIs](https://developers.zoom.us/docs/api/) and much more.
+This goes way beyond just meetings and I'll show you what cool stuff you can do!

+* Using Zoom APIs and generating JWT tokens ([Sample app for Video SDK](https://github.com/NLxAROSA/zoom-vdsk-auth-endpoint))
-* Using Java + Spring Boot to schedule meetings and sessions
+* Using Java + Spring Boot to schedule meetings and sessions (sample app incoming very soon)
-* Using JavaScript to run a Zoom Meeting or Zoom Video SDK session in your own web app
+* Using JavaScript to run a Zoom Meeting or Zoom Video SDK session in your own web app ([Sample app](https://github.com/zoom/videosdk-ui-toolkit-javascript-sample))
 * Using Zoom for video applications that are not meetings.

 ### Generative AI and LLMs